det-lab/histograms/docs/01_setup.md

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=AMf50_G_Y-A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 >If you're having trouble loading this video, you may have to open it in a new tab, window, or browser.
 [Click here](https://www.youtube.com/watch?v=AMf50_G_Y-A) for the link to the video.

->For advanced users looking for more features in your IDE: For a complete list of Python IDEs that you can explore, [click here](https://wiki.python.org/moin/IntegratedDevelopmentEnvironments).

 ---